-Figures 7(c), and (d) track the total number of solutions found by OFSE and AFSE with respect to execution time, for various membership ranges.
-A key aspect to be noted is that the AFSE exhibited slightly faster evolutionary rate than OFSE.
+OFSE.
 For example, after about 200 seconds, almost all new solutions discovered by AFSE have a membership more than 0.6 in the fuzzy subset of good solutions with respect to all objectives, and almost none were found with lower membership values.
 In contrast, for OFSE, it is after 300 seconds that the first solution with membership greater than 0.6 was found (see Figure 7).
 This behavior was observed for all test cases.

 Individual costs versus execution time for both schemes have also been plotted in Figures 8-10.
-It can be seen that for objectives to be minimized, there is less randomness in the solution movement toward a better solution in case of AFSE as compared to OFSE and hence avoidance of an accidental escape from its movement toward optimal solution.
-Whereas OFSE provides larger randomness and may move away from optimal solution, this effect can be observed in the later stages of optimization especially in plots for wire-length and power.
+It can be seen that for objectives to be minimized, there is less randomness in the solution movement toward a better solution in case of AFSE as compared to OFSE, and hence avoidance of an accidental escape from its movement toward an optimal solution.
+On the other hand OFSE provides larger randomness and may move away from optimal solution; this effect can be observed in the later stages of optimization especially in plots for wire-length and power.